GazarianGorik/ReaperVoiceController/README.md

 (8) Reset commands (not undoable!)

 (9) If you have any connection troubles or want to check the connection between Reaper and RVC, click this refresh button.
-More details about connection troubleshooting here V - Troubleshoot connection issues
+More details about connection troubleshooting here [V - Troubleshoot connection issues](https://github.com/GazarianGorik/ReaperVoiceController/blob/main/README.md#v---troubleshoot-connection-issues)

-(10) If you catch a bug, send it to me via email, github!
+(10) If you catch a bug, send it to me via email or github!
 It will be fixed ASAP!

 <p align="center">
 <img width="339" height="216" src="https://user-images.githubusercontent.com/78812716/181276200-af8a32e6-be1f-44a6-bbd6-de298b7fd60a.png">